sparkflows/sparkflows-docs/docs/aws/admin-guide/emr/index.rst

 ======

-Fire Insights integrates with Livy to enable the user to create Livy connection and submit the jobs or workflows on it.
+Sparkflows integrates with Livy to enable the user to create Livy connection and submit the jobs or workflows on it.

 .. toctree::
    :maxdepth: 2